faafaa123/faafaa123/README.md

 ## 📱 Current Side Project

 React + Fluent UI – Enterprise UI Exploration
-A server monitor (dashboard) for a game server.
 It consists of a frontend repository:

 ### 🔹 Frontend